 The Queen indeed wanted to bring her Italian influence to the Polish court she introduced some Italian dishes and vegetables that weren’t well known in Poland yet.
 Cucumbers, however, weren’t on her list at all.

 In Poland we even have a pack of vegetables called włoszczyzna (literal translation is “Italian things”) that’s attributed to the Queen.
 It includes carrots, root and leaf parsley, celery and leek and sometimes also savoy or white cabbage.
-It’s sold together to just put in your jar and cook a soup bouillon on it.
+It’s sold together to just put in your jar and cook a soup bouillon on it – like rosol.

 However, even włoszczyzna is actually a myth.
 Queen’s experiment of bringing new flavors to the country did not go over very well.
 Poles hated everything she tried to serve them and she’s been ridiculed many times because of it.

-The truth is that no one really knows exactly how Mizeria got introduced to Poland, but many researchers agree that it was the dish created by the poor.
+The truth is that no one really knows exactly how the cucumber salad was introduced to Poland, but many researchers agree that it was the dish created by the poor.

-The name of Mizeria is somehow confusing, as it means “misery”, as back in the Early Modern era only poor were eating is.
+The name of Mizeria is somehow confusing, as it means “misery”, as back in the Early Modern era only the poor were eating.
 It was somehow a symbol of poverty and misery.
 These days, however, everyone eats this Polish cucumber salad even at the fanciest restaurants.